 Full Name: MU ID #:

 Level/Section: Course:

 MU email: Grade Received:

 Term: Today's Date:

 Signature:

-Please explain why you think that yo help support your situation. our grade is incorrect or unfair.
+Please explain why you think that help support your situation. your grade is incorrect or unfair.
 Include evidence you feel would

-Have you talked to the instructor about this form to the CELL Office in end of the term. out this? yes no n 208 McReynolds Hall no more than 5 business days after the
+about this? yes no e in 208 McReynolds Hall no more than 5 business days after the

-Outcome: (to be completed by the IE EP Director)
+Outcome: (to be completed by the e IEP Director)

-IEP Director's Signature Date
+IEP Director's Signature